-6.3.3.10.S1.1 Care Plan Summary Section Condition
+6.3.3.10.S1.1 Care Plan Summary Section Template

 The purpose of the Care Plan Summary Section template is to render the linkages that occur with Care Plan section elements.
 This template SHALL be generated and/or rendered only if the applicable Care Plan components exists in the containing document.
 This section SHALL NOT be used to replace existing CDA Care Plan sections.
 The following guidance is provided to support generation and/or rendering of the Care Plan components linkages: